perladvent/perldotcom/content/article/_pub_2010_11_the-philosophy-of-webnano.md

 {
+   "slug" : "/pub/2010/11/the-philosophy-of-webnano.html",
    "description" : "Why do so many web applications have the same components, yet so few actually share those components as libraries?
 Perhaps the philosophy of building web frameworks is the culprit.
-Zbigniew Lukasiak's WebNano is an attempt to solve that problem.", "draft" : null,
+Zbigniew Lukasiak's WebNano is an attempt to solve that problem.", "authors" : [
-   "tags" : [],
-   "slug" : "/pub/2010/11/the-philosophy-of-webnano.html",
-   "categories" : "Web",
-   "title" : "The Philosophy of WebNano",
-   "authors" : [
       "zbigniew-lukasiak"
    ],
-   "thumbnail" : null,
+   "draft" : null,
+   "date" : "2010-11-23T19:31:41-08:00",
+   "categories" : "web",
+   "title" : "The Philosophy of WebNano",
    "image" : null,
+   "tags" : [],
-   "date" : "2010-11-23T19:31:41-08:00"
+   "thumbnail" : null
 }